mserajnik/synapse-purge/README.md

 Depending on your choice, the script will now either run once (with command `run`) or periodically via cron job until stopped (with command `cron`).

+The user that is used inside the container when the script is run has the UID `1000` and the GID `1000` by default.
+You can change these by providing the environment variables `CUSTOM_UID` and `CUSTOM_GID` when creating a container.

 ### Running without Docker